 Dollar-cost averaging works in reverse.
-Clients have learned that investing a fixed dollar amount during volatile markets allows them to buy more shares when prices are down.
+As you probably know, investing a fixed dollar amount during volatile markets allows you to buy more shares when prices are down.
 This is a good thing.
-But when clients are withdrawing fixed dollar amounts from a volatile portfolio, temporary dips can do serious damage because more shares must be liquidated to provide the same amount of cash.
+But when you are withdrawing fixed dollar amounts from a volatile portfolio, temporary dips can do serious damage because more shares must be liquidated to provide the same amount of cash.

 Compounding also works in reverse.
-In the classic "Why save now?" pitches, clients learn that the early build-up of an investment account provides a larger base for future compounding.
+In the classic "Why save now?" pitch, you learned that the early build-up of an investment account provides a larger base for future compounding.
 The rule comes into play a little differently when determining withdrawal rates: taking out too much too soon will diminish the impact of compounding on the remaining assets.